Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Upcoming inflation reports prior to the Fed meeting
+- Next CPI and employment reports released prior to the Fed statement.

-- Comments from key Fed officials leading up to the announcement
+- Comments from Fed officials leading up to the statement.

 Ready to trade this market?